arkarsg/digitalgarden/content/Notes/CS3241/Notes/Illumination.md

 - Highlights are produced more faithfully
 - Not supported in OpenGL
 - Can be done by reprogramming the rendering pipeline using shaders

+As Phong shading is done *per-fragment* whereas Gouraud shading is done *per-vertex*, Phong shading is computationally more expensive as there are more fragments than vertices in a polygon.